 Make it more relatable; it is more of building a relationship with your clients and partners.

 It is like personally speaking to their hearts and minds.

-It is creating mutual respect and attraction.
+It creates mutual respect and attraction.

-From the mindset that they are just customers that come and go, make them feel a sense of belonging to your company and let them know that they are part of your growth and success.
+From the mindset that they are just customers that come and go, make them feel a sense of belonging to your company and let them know they are part of your growth and success.